-NUR 662 Assessment and Evaluation inNursing Education3 credits
+NUR 662 Assessment and Evaluation in Nursing Education

 Prerequisite: Active and unencumbered RN license, all Phase I courses.

 This course is designed to introduce the student to the evaluation process, including test construction, clinical performance assessment, program evaluation, and strategies for evaluating learning outcomes.